robashton/blog/input/pages/I am interested in talking about work/content.markdown

 **Who am I?**

 I have spent the past decade delivering software primarily in the Microsoft space with a focus on C# and JS.
-I mostly end up in charge of the software projects I'm involve with and have a focus on keeping the team's options open and able to react to change.
+I mostly end up in charge of the software projects I'm involved with and have a focus on keeping the team's options open and able to react to change.

 I am a regular on the conference circuit and tend to talk about testing, javascripts and pragmatic development in .NET.